ProteanBear/Book_WebFundamentalsGuides/7xiang-guan-ji-zhu/fu-wu-gong-zuo-xian-cheng-ff1a-gao-xing-neng-jia-zai.md

 This type of "passthrough" fetch handler is insidious, since everything will continue to work in your web application, but you'll end up introducing a small latency hit whenever a network request is made.
 There's overhead involved in starting up a service worker if it's not already running, and there's also overhead in passing the response from the service worker to the client that made the request.

-If your service worker doesn't contain a`fetch`handler at all, some browsers will make note of that and[not bother starting up the service worker](https://github.com/w3c/ServiceWorker/issues/718)whenever there's a network request.
+If your service worker doesn't contain a `fetch `handler at all, some browsers will make note of that and [not bother starting up the service worker](https://github.com/w3c/ServiceWorker/issues/718) whenever there's a network request.

 ### Use navigation preload when appropriate {#use_navigation_preload_when_appropriate}